analysiscenter/batchflow/docs/intro/dataset.rst

 `n_epochs` - number of iterations around the whole dataset.
 If `None`\ , then you will get an infinite sequence of batches.
 Default value - 1.

 `drop_last` - whether to skip the last batch if it has fewer items (for instance, if a dataset contains 10 items and the batch size is 3, then there will 3 batches of 3 items and the 4th batch with just 1 item.
 The last batch will be skipped if `drop_last=True`).
+See :meth:`API for more details <dataset.DatasetIndex.next_batch>`.

 Custom batch class
 ------------------